codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do cows wear bells?
-Because their horns don't work.
+Why do valley girls hang out in odd numbered groups?
+Because they can't even.

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. 140
+ 1. Intel 8088
- 2. 100
+ 2. Zilog Z80
- 3. 160
+ 3. Motorola 68000
- 4. 120
+ 4. Yamaha YM2612

 <details>
   <summary>Answer</summary>
-  140
+  Motorola 68000
 </details>